Manipulating Yiddish texts under the Unix operating system

 In Unix, multiple-key translations are not available in the kernel or X-windows

-level (so far as I know), but some applications support them, in particular,
+level (so far as I know), but they are possible in IBUS, gtk+ input modules,

 -